rgambord/c99-doc/doc/sections/14/6/4/1/index.rst

 .. _9899_G.6.4.1p1:

+.. container:: snum

+   :ref:`1 <9899_G.6.4.1p1>`

-:ref:`1 <9899_G.6.4.1p1>` The cpow functions raise floating-point exceptions if appropriate for the calculation of the parts of the result, and may raise spurious exceptions.\ [#9899_note327]_
+The cpow functions raise floating-point exceptions if appropriate for the calculation of the parts of the result, and may raise spurious exceptions.\ [#9899_note327]_